-(13) Chip Erase (CE)
+(14) Chip Erase (CE)

 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
-The CS# must go high exactly at the byte boundary(the eighth bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary( the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing CE instruction is: CS# goes low→ sending CE instruction code→CS# goes high.
-(Please refer to "Figure 24.
-Chip Erase (CE) Sequence (Command 60 or C7)")
+The sequence of issuing CE instruction is: CS# goes low→ sending CE instruction code→CS# goes high. (see Figure 26)

 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
 The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the chip is protected by BP3, BP2, BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
-It will be only executed when BP2, BP1, BP0 all set to "0".
+It will be only executed when BP3, BP2, BP1, BP0 all set to "0".

-(14) Page Program (PP)
+(15) Page Program (PP)